MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Use Azure ExpressRoute to connect customer sites (on-premises) to primary and secondary (DR) Azure regions.
 You can also set up a VPN connection between customer sites (on-premises) to primary and secondary (DR) Azure regions.

-- For SUSE Linux enterprise server (sles), use a stonith block device (sbd) (up to three sbds in different fds) or an Azure fence agent; additional VMs aren't required.
-Refer to [sles Pacemaker](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-pacemaker) if you plan to use Azure fence agents.
+- For Suse Linux Enterprise Server (SLES), use a STONITH Block Device (SBD) (up to three SBDs in different fencing devices) or an Azure fence agent; additional VMs aren't required.
+Refer to [SLES Pacemaker](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-pacemaker) if you plan to use Azure fence agents.

 - Use an Azure fence agent for Red Hat Enterprise Linux.